About Compassion Crossing

 My Training and Services Include:

-- Public Speaking – On-site and virtual education on topics from life to death
+Public Speaking – On-site and virtual education on topics from life to death, including care coordination and medication safety

-My training helps your team feel more confident and prepared when supporting patients and families during difficult transitions.
+My training helps your team feel more confident and prepared when supporting patients and families during difficult transitions, with special emphasis on preventing medication errors and coordinating care effectively.

 My Mission and Values

-Mission: No one should face life’s most challenging moments, especially death and dying, without compassionate support and guidance.
+Mission: No one should face life’s most challenging moments, especially death and dying, without compassionate support, guidance, and active care coordination.

-Vision: To create an accessible Kentucky non-profit offering end-of-life care and grief support services to everyone, regardless of their ability to pay.
+Vision: To create an accessible Kentucky non-profit offering end-of-life care, illness navigation, medication safety, and grief support services to everyone, regardless of their ability to pay.

-My Promise: I support families, caregivers, and healthcare professionals through life’s most difficult transitions by providing compassionate education, practical guidance, and peaceful presence when someone they love is chronically or terminally ill.
+My Promise: I support families, caregivers, and healthcare professionals through life’s most difficult transitions by serving as your healthcare journey project manager.
+I provide compassionate education, practical guidance, hands-on care coordination, and a peaceful presence when someone you love is chronically or terminally ill.

 Where I Serve